 How machine learning helps fraud detection

-Fraud detection and risk management programs using machine learning start by gathering and categorizing as much previously recorded data as possible.
+Fraud prevention and risk management programs using machine learning start by gathering and categorizing as much previously recorded data as possible.
 This includes information about legitimate transactions and fraudulent transactions that is labeled as good (legitimate transactions or customers) or bad (fraudulent transactions or customers).

 The algorithm needs to be updated from time to time, of course, as it is not infallible.
 But it certainly offers several benefits as a fraud detection solution.